William758/ZetTweaks/README.md

 - Equipment isn't triggered by Gesture in the Bazaar.

+- Prevent the Newt from kicking you from the Bazaar.

-- Recover 50% of health and shields when a Void Cell is activated.
+- Recover 50% of health and shields when a VoidCell is activated.

 - Start the first 5 stages with enough money to open a chest.

-- Combat Director gains 10% more credits for first 5 stages.
+- CombatDirector gains 10% more credits for first 5 stages.

-- Decaying boost to money earned from kills while multitudes is enabled.
+- Decaying boost to money earned from kills while Multitudes is enabled.

 - Adjust teleporter boss drop chance, reducing amount of boss tier items on large reward count.

 - Prevent teleporter from locking interactables.

-- Prevent eclipse from affecting small holdout zones.
+- Prevent Eclipse from affecting small holdout zones.

 - Adjust base radius and duration of holdout zones: